fquist42/Libft/README.md

 This library is an expanded version of the "original" project and will continue to expand with further projects.

 ## How to use it:
-To use this library for your code just follow these 4 steps.
+To use this library for your own code just follow these 4 steps.

 **1. Clone the repo**
 ```